operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/grafana-operator.md

 **Please wait till `PHASE` status will be `Succeeded` and then proceed further.**

-After the installation is successful , you can check your operator pods by executing the below command.
+After the installation is successful , you can check your operator's pods by executing the below command:

 ```execute
 kubectl get pods -n my-grafana-operator